insaneinthamembrane/roblox-message-clearer/README.md

 ```bash
 pip install -r requirements.txt
 ```
-after installing the requirements, put your cookie in the text file and run "run.bat"
+put your cookie in the text file